ppy/osu-wiki/news/2025/2025-05-03-osutaiko-world-cup-concludes.md

 ![Podium](/wiki/shared/news/2025-05-03-osutaiko-world-cup-concludes/podium.jpg)

 Congratulations to ::{ flag=JP }:: Japan for securing the number one spot once again!
-A dominating 7–0 against the very strong, well-performing roster of ::{ flag=KR }::, who finished in 2nd place, left everyone speechless.
-And also shoutouts to ::{ flag=TW }:: for securing the very well deserved 3rd place.
+A dominating 7–0 against the very strong, well-performing roster of ::{ flag=KR }:: South Korea, which finished in 2nd place, leaving everyone speechless.
+Also, shoutouts to ::{ flag=TW }:: Taiwan for securing the very well-deserved 3rd place.

 Read and watch the [detailed match summaries further below](#grand-finals-recap)!